securing/SCSVS/1.0/0x13-V4-Communications.md

 ## Control Objective

+Communications includes the topic of the relations between smart contracts and their libraries.

 Ensure that a verified contract satisfies the following high level requirements:
 * The external calls from and to other contracts have considered abuse case and are authorized.
 * Used libraries are safe and the state-of-the-art security libraries are used.